lynksuser/plugins/plugins/hideGroupDms/README.md

 DMs will not appear again on a new message; they will stay hidden until you unhide it.

-Works by lying to the local client that the DM has been deleted.
+Works by intermittently lying to the local client that the DM has been deleted.
 DMs may occasionally "blink" back into view in the channel list, but they should immediately disappear.